top of page

 With technology, the brain can become an instrument.
 Recently, I figured out how to pair data from an electroencephalogram (EEG) and use brain wave activity to create and control soundscapes.
 To play this instrument takes a degree of cognitive control.
 I can make music with the ultimate instrument- my own mind.

-Finally, music integrates with meditation.
+Finally, music integrates with meditation- another fundamental practice for brain training.
 I breathe out long into the shakuhachi, a traditional Japanese bamboo flute.
-I take about 5 breaths per minute, transforming breath into melody, bending each note, adding tone and color.
+I take 3-5 breaths per minute, transforming breath into melody, bending each note, adding tone and color.
 This is suizen, or breathing meditation.
 Suizen was practiced by the Komuso, Zen Buddhist monks of ancient Japan.
 I use the flute to practice breathwork.
 Breathing affects heart rate.
 Vigorous inhales increase heart rate, and long, vigorous exhalations slow down the heart rate in a process known as respiratory sinus arrhythmia.
 This practice improves heart rate variability- a biomarker for heart health.

-I play other wood and bamboo flutes: the bansuri of India, Andean pan flutes, the Peruvian quena, and traditional Native American flutes (an Andean moseño, ocarina, Cuban flauta charanga, Vietnamese sau diu and ala, Armenian duduk, Australian didgeridoo, Persian ney interdental flute, the Western flute & sax, Chinese cucurbit, and Slovakian dvojačka are on my wish list).
-I would also be interested in using the Hawaiian ohe hano lhu and the Malaysian pensol to practice breathwork.
+I play other wood and bamboo flutes: the bansuri of India, the Andean pan flute and moseño, the Armenian duduk, Peruvian quena, and traditional Native American flutes (an ocarina, Cuban flauta charanga, Vietnamese sau diu and ala, Australian didgeridoo, Persian ney interdental flute, the Western flute & sax, Chinese cucurbit, and Slovakian dvojačka are on my wish list).
+I 3D printed a Hawaiian ohe hano lhu to practice breathwork.
+I would be interested in learning the Malaysian pensol for this purpose as well.
 These flutes are played through the nose.
 The Balinese suling deserves special mention as it requires circular breathing to play.
 This is an advanced technique which allows players to produce continuous tones without interruption.
+Sometimes, I practice breath work with a harmonica.
+I've gotten good at blowing, drawing, and bending notes.
+I am also learning the saxophone, flute, trumpet, French horn, and clarinet.
+Each instrument has it's own demands.
+Each has its own embouchure.
+Embouchure refers to the position and use of the lips, tongue, and teeth in playing a wind, brass, or reed instrument.
+In breath work and pranayama (ancient yogic breathing exercises), there are techniques for slowing the heart rate that are likened to breathing into a straw.
+Bamboo and wood flutes as well as wind, reed, and brass instruments are all, in a sense, hollow like straws.
+So, I've incorporated these into my meditative sessions as part of breath work and brain training.

 But my favorite wind instrument is the body itself.

 I use the breath to modulate my physical and mental state as countless meditators have done for millennia before me.
-There are many variations you might add to your practice from suizen to pranayama, chanting to humming, or polyphonic singing.
+There are many variations you might add to your practice from suizen to pranayama, chanting and humming.
+For practice, I hum along to Gregorian chants and sustain the fundamental for as long as possible, exploring sub-harmonics and the lowest bass notes.

-Polyphonic chanting is another way to sustain a breath.
+Polyphonic singing is another way to sustain a breath.
 Harmonic overtones are sung over a fundamental note.
 The singer changes the shape of the tongue, lips, larynx and pharynx to produce complex, multilayered sounds.
 These are some preliminary practices designed to settle the mind prior to meditation.
+These styles of singing will sound very strange to untrained Western ears, but are more common in other parts of the world.
+These techniques, however, are making their way West impressing accomplished singers like Jennifer Hudson, recipient of Grammy, Emmy, Oscar and Tony awards.

 Entrainment is yet another way to train the mind.
 In a pilot study, researchers found that a frequency of binaural beats set to 40Hz can increase gamma waves.
 My own informal research has confirmed this.
 In a previous post, I shared the different EEG signatures associated with different meditative techniques.
 Gamma-band oscillations support multiple cognitive processes and improve cognitive functioning (Lopez, 2020; Wang, Zhang, and Yang, 2022).
 Gamma oscillations are associated with improved memory and recall and faster reaction times.
 I was able to achieve a degree of concentration and cognitive control using binaural rhythms at 40Hz.